-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 The defense does not have to offer an alternative story.
 It simply must convince the jury that reasonable doubt about the prosecution’s case remains.
 Defense attorneys can throw any number of hamburgers against the wall to see if any ketchup sticks.
 Their argument does not necessarily have to be coherent.

-“Chaos, unpredictable things, things that are not related to proof of guilt, generally favor the defense,” says Dilan Esper, a 29-year civil litigator in California.
+“Chaos, unpredictable things, things that are not related to proof of guilt generally favor the defense,” says Dilan Esper, a 29-year civil litigator in California.

 Media coverage is one of those unpredictable things.
 Reporters want stories, and their efforts can sometimes upend prosecution plans.
-In the O.J. trial, prosecutors had a witness ready to testify that she saw the ex-football star driving fast and erratically outside his ex-wife’s home around the time she was murdered.
+In the O.J.
+Simpson trial, prosecutors had a witness ready to testify that she saw the ex-football star driving fast and erratically outside his ex-wife’s home around the time she was killed.
 But she sold her story for $5,000 to the tabloid TV show “Hard Copy,” and lead prosecutor Marcia Clark decided she was too tainted to put on the stand.

 As far as we know, nothing like that has occurred in the Trump trial.
 But the former president and his attorneys have followed a strategy of trying to create as much news as possible, in part because they know reporters will eat it up.
 Thus the daily displays of Republican officials, including House Speaker Mike Johnson, showing up in court to support Mr. Trump and hold their own press conferences.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.